Table of Contents

-These verses also elaborate that there might be instances in which a non-Christian wife would be so opposing to the gospel that she would not wish to live with her Christian husband.
-In such cases the husband could not prevent the separation.
+These verses in 1 Corinthians 7 also say that there might be instances in which a non-Christian wife would be so opposing to the gospel that she would not wish to live with her Christian husband.
+In such cases, the husband could not prevent the separation.
 If, on the other hand, the unbelieving wife desired to remain with her believing husband, he is not at liberty to seek a separation.
 The marriage vow is sacred, and cannot be set aside by any change in the religious beliefs of either party.

 Check out our Bible Answers page for more information on a variety of topics.

 In His service,